-- A security breach, network attack or information security incident could delay or interrupt service to our customers, result in the unauthorized access to, or use, modification or publishing of customer content or other information, harm our reputation or subject us to significant liability. - Assertions by third parties of infringement or other violations by us of their intellectual property rights could result in significant costs and harm our business and operating results. - We could incur substantial costs in protecting or defending our intellectual property rights, and any failure to protect our intellectual property could adversely affect our business, results of operations and financial condition. - Our platform utilizes open source software, and any failure to comply with the terms of one or more of these open source licenses could negatively affect our business. - We employ third-party licensed software for use in or with our platform, and the inability to maintain these licenses or errors in the software we license could result in increased costs, or reduced service levels, which could adversely affect our business. - The reliability of our network and support infrastructure will be critical to our success.
-Sustained failures or outages could lead to significant costs and service disruptions, which could negatively affect our business, financial results and reputation. - Real or perceived errors, failures or bugs in our software, or in the software or systems of our third-party application providers and partners, could materially and adversely affect our operating results and growth prospects.
+- A security breach, network attack or information security incident could delay or interrupt service to our customers, result in the unauthorized access to, or use, modification or publishing of customer content or other information, harm our reputation or subject us to significant liability. - Assertions by third parties of infringement or other violations by us of their intellectual property rights could result in significant costs and harm our business and operating results. - We could incur substantial costs in protecting or defending our intellectual property rights, and any failure to protect our intellectual property could adversely affect our business, results of operations and financial condition. - Our platform utilizes open source software, and any failure to comply with the terms of one or more of these open source licenses could negatively affect our business.
+We employ third-party licensed software for use in or with our platform, and the inability to maintain these licenses or errors in the software we license could result in - increased costs, or reduced service levels, which could adversely affect our business.
+The reliability of our network and support infrastructure will be critical to our success.
+Sustained failures or outages could lead to significant costs and service - The reliability of our network and support infrastructure will be critical to our success.
+Sustained failures or outages could lead to significant costs and service disruptions, which could negatively affect our business, financial results and reputation.
+Beden support for the support of the su - Real or perceived errors, failures or bugs in our software, or in the software or systems of our third-party application providers and partners, could materially and adversely affect our operating results and growth prospects.